 What Is Yellow Garlic?

 Yellow garlic is just old white garlic.
-So, it’s another way how to tell if garlic is bad.
+So, it’s another way how to tell if you have bad garlic.

 It indicates that the cloves are less than fresh.
 While you can still use these cloves (if they don’t show other signs of spoilage), it isn’t ideal.